sophia-parbatani/AccidentalOD_Deaths/README.md

 # Analysis & Results of Heap Map

-Using Tableau, we created heat maps and charts to visualize patterns in fentanyl-related overdoses across counties and demographic groups.
+Using Tableau, we created heat maps and charts to visualize patterns in overdoses across counties and demographic groups.

 __Insights:__
 Our county-level heat map revealed overdose clusters, showing where interventions like public health campaigns, treatment centers, and naloxone distribution should be focused.